ajur/url-shortener/README.md

 Original URL is validated for syntax, but it's not verified for existing endpoint.

-Shortened URL is short (lets assume 5 characters), unique and readable.
+Shortened URL is short (lets assume 5 characters), unique and readable (only letters).
 URL query parameters are considered in uniqueness test.

 Passing already shortened URL results with an error.

-Q: Should shortening same URL twice (within 14 days) return same shortened URL?

-Q: Could you specify "readable"?
-Is it "random set of only letters and numbers" or maybe rather "random words", possibly also with numbers?
+Shortening URL that is already shortened, and not yet expired, should return same result.

 ### redirecting